 - 1 teaspoon salt

-- ¾ cup (1.5 sticks) unsalted butter, very cold, cut into cubes
+- ¾ cup unsalted butter, 1.5 sticks, very cold, cut into cubes

 - 1 Tablespoon honey

-- 1 and ¼ cups buttermilk, very cold
+- 1 ¼ cups buttermilk, very cold

 Instructions